physcripting/physcripting.github.io/_modernphysics/Chapter_2.md

 <figure>
 	<img src="/assets/img/Chapter-2/C2_3.png" alt="Trulli" style= "width: 100%;">
 <figcaption> A schematic diagram of Michelson's interferometer.
 Monochromatic light is split into two beams by a beam splitter M<sub>0</sub>.
-The beams are reflected by mirrors M<sub>M_1</sub> and M<sub>M_2</sub>  and recombined, resulting in interference fringes that can be observed through a telescope.  </figcaption>
+The beams are reflected by mirrors M<sub>1</sub> and M<sub>2</sub>  and recombined, resulting in interference fringes that can be observed through a telescope.  </figcaption>
 </figure>

-A crucial aspect of the experiment was its sensitivity to changes in the optical path length of the light beams.
-For example, if the distance between $$M_0$$ and $$M_1$$ is halved relative to the length of the other arm ($$M_0$$ to $$M_2$$), a complete shift in the interference pattern occurs: bright fringes become dark, and dark fringes become bright.
-This demonstrated the interferometer's ability to detect extremely small changes in the optical path length, which was essential for the experiment's goal of detecting the presence of the ether.
+A key feature of the Michelson-Morley experiment was its exceptional sensitivity to changes in the optical path length of the light beams.
+This sensitivity was critical for detecting even subtle variations in the speed of light, which were expected if the ether existed.

+To illustrate the interferometer's sensitivity, consider what happens when the distance between M<sub>0</sub>  and M<sub>1</sub> is halved relative to the length of the other arm (M<sub>0</sub> to M<sub>2 </sub>).
+In this case, a complete shift in the interference pattern occurs: bright fringes become dark, and dark fringes become bright.
+This dramatic change demonstrates the interferometer's remarkable ability to detect minuscule differences in the optical path length

 ```yml